Manhunt for ‘Canada’s most wanted’ charged with murdering bodybuilder ends in UK town

 He had sustained what is believed to be a gunshot wound and showed “obvious signs of trauma,” police said.

-Paramedics rushed Tubbs to a local trauma center where he was in critical condition, before eventually succumbing to his injuries four days later on May 26.
+Tubbs was taken to a local trauma center in critical condition, but he succumbed to his injuries four days later on May 26.

 Homicide and shooting response units from the Toronto Police Service opened an investigation into Tubbs’s murder, and Gordon was designated suspect number one.